+5.4.
 Towards a new formalization of Kolmogorov's idea.
 "Abnormal" means something unusual, rarely happening: if something is rare enough, it is not typical ("abnormal").
 Let us describe what, e.g., an abnormal height may mean.
 If a person's height is ≥ 6 ft, it is still normal (although it may be considered abnormal in some parts of the world).
-Now, if instead of 6 ft, we consider 6 ft 1 in, 6 ft 2 in, etc, then sooner or later we will end up with a height h such that everyone who is higher than h will be definitely called a person of abnormal height.
-We may not be sure what exactly value h experts will call "abnormal", but we are sure that such a value exists.
+Now, if instead of 6 ft, we consider 6 ft 1 in, 6 ft 2 in, etc., then sooner or later we will end up with a height h_0 such that everyone who is taller than h_0 will be definitely called atypical, abnormal (to be more precise, a person of abnormal height).
+We may not be sure what exactly value h experts will use as a threshold for "abnormal" but we are sure that such a value exists.